 Why You Shouldn’t Be Scared of the High Deductible Health Plan (HDHP)

 Many employers are starting to offer a high deductible health plan (HDHP) as part of their health insurance offering.
-So just how high does that mean the deductible is?
-As defined by the IRS, for 2020, the minimum annual deductible for a HDHP is $1,400 for single coverage and $2,800 for family coverage.
+So just how high does that mean the deductible could be?
+As defined by the IRS, for 2021, the minimum annual deductible for a HDHP is $1,400 for single coverage and $2,800 for family coverage.
 Make sure to find out your specific HDHP deductible from your employer.

 That’s higher than more traditional health plans, and tends to steer people back to what they’ve always had.
 But it’s important to take a comprehensive look at some of the benefits high deductible plans provide.